andrewdmullen/andrewdmullen.github.io/_pages/about.md

 ### Field Work:

-* Conducted field research seasons in: Antarctica (x3), the Arctic (x2), Red Sea (x2), Caribbean (x2), and West Africa (x2)
+* Conducted field research seasons in: Antarctica (x3), the Arctic (x2), the Red Sea (x2), th Caribbean (x2), and West Africa (x2)
 * Performed research: as a scientific diver, aboard research vessels, and utilizing remotely operated vehilces (ROVs).

-Outside of work I enjoy surfing, backpacking, and triathalons.
+Originally from Santa Cruz CA, outside of work I enjoy surfing, backpacking, and triathalons (and in 2022 completed my first Ironman in Arizona!).

 ## Videos Describing Work